ATO email scams - How to stay safe Spam email is a fact of life,…

 Migrants for the United Kingdom were the third largest group of migrants to Australia in 2014 (12% of migrants) and are the largest group of skilled migrants we see in our business.

-- Is designed for 457 visa requirements, but is not actual a visa requirement.
+- Is designed for 457 visa requirements, but is not actually a visa requirement.

-- Is not complying for medicare levy surcharge (MLS) purposes
+- Is not complying with Medicare levy surcharge (MLS) purposes

 The unfair result is that they end up paying thousands for health insurance AND paying thousands in a tax designed to penalise uninsured people.

-UK migrants and are the most common example of the situation above: 457 visa holders who are entitled to medicare.
-But it applies to other countries, too.
+UK migrants and are the most common example of the situation above: 457 visa holders who are entitled to Medicare.
+However, it applies to other countries, too.

 So here is a quick summary.